Jade Mountain Yu Shan

 Winter batch 2018.
 Nice and clean, aromatic, sweet finish.

-This is the Winter 2018 Yu Shan, an exceptional oolong tea with a reasonable price.
+This is the SPRING 2019 Yu Shan, an exceptional oolong tea with a reasonable price.
 Creamy, sweet, with a nice long finish.
 Great aromatics!
 Like Estate wines, oolong tea is a result of terroir (tehr-wahr); the climate, geology, and geography mingled with the genetic characteristics of the plant which results in changes from season to season.
 And this is a good thing!
 Some not-so-harsh climatic variances late last year were concerning, but some regions produced some excellent teas this year, and this is certainly one of them.
 Very light roast.

 This tea is limited and quite special.
 Steep after steep reveals a kaleidoscope of flavors.
 Bold, nutty, almost earthy, "just rained next to ocean peach pie someone left the attic door slightly open bouquet of flowers cinnamon baked toast honey crisp rolling on the floor sitting with my book watching the world" - kind of thing.